jkelley1122/Reap-What-You-Sow/README.md

 # Reap-What-You-Sow
-Reap What You Sow is a Team Project for my Game Design Capstone class

-In the project I will do a chunk of the programming, as well as some story writing.

-Reap What You Sow is a top down 2D Horror/Farming Sim inspired by games like Harvest Moon, Animal Crossing, and Stardew Valley.
+Reap What You Sow is a 2.5D Horror/Farming Simulator being developed in Professor Hartman's CSC 491.
+It is inspired by games like Harvest Moon, Animal Crossing, and Stardew Valley.

+Developement team:
+Nicholas Cordial (Team Lead)
+Sean Blankenship (Social Media Manager)
+John Kelley (Github Manager)
+Hailey Guerkink
+Brendan Biggs